Speeding Fines In Switzerland – Things You Need to Know

 If you commit a serious speed infringement you are most likely to incur serious financial penalties and you may even be banned for driving.
 These instances are for example speeding by 35 km/h on the motorway, by 30 km/h outside built-up areas, or by 25 km/h in built-up areas.
 Not only is the offence is entered into the criminal convictions register but there is a lot of paper work involved and there is usually also a right of appeal if there are extenuating circumstances.
 In serious cases you may need to seek advice from a lawyer and you may even have to go to court.

-If you continually incur speeding penalties, you can be banned from driving for long periods of time and may even be sent to a psychologist for an assessment on whether you are fit to drive.
-Please see the tables below.
+If you continually incur speeding penalties, you can be banned from driving for long periods of time.
+If you are a serious offender you may even be be banned from driving until it has been decided whether to disqualify you on a permanent basis and you may need to see a psychologist for an assessment on whether you are fit to drive.
+Please see the tables below on disqualification from driving:

 Did You Know?